adobe-apiplatform/umapi-documentation/docs/en/API_introduction.md

 Please refer to the _Throttling_ section of each API to determine its limitations.
 When the access limit is reached, further calls fail with **429 Too Many Requests**.

 If you are leveraging the [User Sync Tool](https://adobe-apiplatform.github.io/user-sync.py/en/user-manual/configuring_user_sync_tool.html), our recommendation is to run the tool no more than once every 2 hours.
-Further information on scheduling recommendations can be found in their [Deployment Best Practices](https://adobe-apiplatform.github.io/user-sync.py/en/user-manual/deployment_best_practices.html) section.
+Further information on scheduling recommendations can be found in the User Sync Tool [Deployment Best Practices](https://adobe-apiplatform.github.io/user-sync.py/en/user-manual/deployment_best_practices.html) section.